Simon Metcalfe: Capture of the Fair American

 Meanwhile, his son Thomas Humphrey Metcalfe, then 19 years old, arrived near Kawaihae Bay, in the Fair American.
 By coincidence the Fair American was the next ship to visit the territory of chief Kameʻeiamoku, who was eager for revenge.
 The schooner was manned by only four sailors plus its relatively inexperienced captain.
 The Hawaiians easily captured it, and killed Thomas Metcalfe and most of his small crew.
 The only survivor was Isaac Davis, who was badly injured but spared by chief Kameʻeiamoku.
 The chief appropriated the ship, its guns, ammunition, and other valuable goods, as well as Davis.
 At the time the Hawaiians did not realize that the late captain of the Fair American was the son of Simon Metcalfe, whose Eleanora was anchored at Kealakekua Bay, about 30 mi away.
 The chief eventually gave Fair American and Davis to King Kamehameha I.

 When Kamehameha learned about the capture of the Fair American, he prohibited further contact between the natives and the Eleanora.
 Simon Metcalfe sent the boatswain John Young ashore to investigate.
 Young was captured by the Hawaiians, and Metcalfe was puzzled by the sudden silence.
 He waited two days for Young to return, firing guns in hope that the sound would guide Young back.
 Finally, sensing danger or becoming frustrated, Metcalfe left and set sail for China, not knowing that his son had been killed nearby.
-He never learned about the attack on the Fair American or that his son had died for his sins.
+He never learned about the attack on the Fair American or that his son had been killed.

 These events mark a turning point in Hawaiian history.
 The two Americans, John Young and Isaac Davis, were put to use by Kamehameha, who drew on their knowledge and the armament from the Fair American for his military ventures.
 He eventually conquered and unified the Hawaiian Islands under his rule.
 Young and Davis became respected translators and military advisors for Kamehameha.
 Their skill in gunnery, as well as the cannon from the Fair American, helped Kamehameha win many battles.
 He won the Battle of Kepaniwai later in 1790, which defeated the forces of Maui.
 The two men married members of the royal family, raised their families in Hawaii, and received valuable lands.